-We are back in church for worship and to conduct all three pastoral offices, but of course with the added guidelines to keep everybody safe.
+We are not currently back in church for Sunday worship but conduct Funerals and Weddings with the added guidelines to keep everybody safe.

-We are now allowed up to 30/35 people attending.
-We can sit safely about 35 people.
 I am afraid the wearing of the mask for the congregation is obligatory.
-Couples getting married and the Vicar doesn’t have to wear a mask at the service and at funerals and baptisms the parents and the next of kin neither.
+Couples getting married and the Vicar doesn’t have to wear a mask at the service and at funerals the next of kin neither.

 We can play the organ or/and use the CD Sound system and are able to let a soloist sing during the service.
 We are not yet able to sing all together.